ivoryhuoo/sudoku/README.md

 Sudoku.java: Implements methods to verify a standard Sudoku grid.
 UniqueDiagonalSudoku.java: Extends Sudoku to add diagonal uniqueness.

-# How to Run

-Compile and run the classes in a Java-supported IDE.
-Test cases can be run using the provided TestSudoku.java.

 # Technologies Used

 Java (Arrays, loops, conditionals)